bunnybunnybun/TacOS/README.md

  - Add a polkit authentification agent
  - And SO MUCH MORE :) :)

-## 🏰 For Siege reviewers:
+## 🏰 For Siege stonemasons:
-This is a continuation of last weeks project.
+This is an update to some previously submitted projects.
-The main changes made since then are:
+Primary changes this week are:
- - Replaced the fall theme with a new Halloween theme.
+ - I merged some of the things I made in my "Idk-yet" project (the taskbar and wallpaper creator, mainly) into my TacOS project.
- - Created a logout menu.
+ - Created a winter theme.
- - Added a taco jumpscare.
- - Lost of minor tweaks and bugfixes.
+ - Made different versions of the taskbar for different themes.
+ - A few small improvements and bug fixes...

+P.S. sorry for submitting it so late...
+I kinda forgot lol...

 ## 💿 How to install
 First of all, to anyone who has come to review/demo this, you don't need to install it, just watch the video.